vkalra/setupFed/README.md

 The script has two flags '-sp' and '-idp {oci,azure,okta}'.
 It will create artifacts for both SP and IdP.
 You can run the script in a single tenancy with two differnt domains representing the SP and IdP or more likely you will run the script in two seperate tenancies.

 Artifact created for SP
-  1. Identity Provider (using provided IdPs metadata URL)
+  1. Identity Provider (using provided IdPs metadata URL or File)
   2. Confidential Application used with IdP's Generic SCIM Application
-  3. Bucket/Object Store - To store the SP data for the IdP script
+  3. Bucket/Object Store - To store the SP data for the IdP script (step 2)
   4. A pre-authentiated request (PAR) to be used when configuring the IdP.

 Artifacts created for IdP